 While you may not lose your job now, if you change jobs or lose your current job for reasons unrelated to a DWI, a criminal record could prevent you from being hired for another job in the future.
 Our law firm can help you understand the consequences of having a conviction on your record.
 A DWI cannot be expunged from your criminal record.
 With help from our skilled attorney, however, you can mitigate the consequences of a DWI.

 Call for Your Free Initial Consultation

 Schedule your free initial consultation with an attorney who has extensive knowledge of Minnesota DWI laws.
-Call Keller Law Offices at (952) 522-5026.
+Call Keller Criminal Defense Attorneys at (952) 522-5026.
 You can also contact us online.